...

 What Are Special Damages?

-A special damages payout accounts for how you’ve been affected financially by an ankle injury that was caused from negligent actions.
+A special damages payout accounts for how you’ve been affected financially by an ankle injury that was caused by negligent actions.
 If your claim is successful, you might receive a special damages payout, although it is not guaranteed.

 Here are some types of financial losses that could potentially be reimbursed under this head of loss: